Recommended resources

 How does a landing page work?

 The main goal of a landing page is to provide a focused, targeted experience for visitors to the page, with the goal of converting them into customers or clients.
+How does a landing page help product owners achieve these objectives?

-• Targeted traffic.
-Users come to a landing page from a variety of sources, such as search engines, social media, or paid advertising campaigns.
+• Targeted traffic: Users come to a landing page from a variety of sources, such as search engines, social media, or paid advertising campaigns.

-• Appealing design.
-The landing page is designed to immediately capture the attention of visitors, with a clear headline, high-quality images or videos, and a compelling value proposition.
+• Appealing design: The landing page is designed to immediately capture the attention of visitors, with a clear headline, high-quality images or videos, and a compelling value proposition.

 • Offer: The landing page presents a specific offer, such as a product or service, a free trial, or a newsletter subscription, with a straightforward call-to-action (CTA) to encourage visitors to take action.